 The trio is fascinated by how time is perceived and how these beautiful medieval melodies and texts speak to us now, by the idea of now — the moment they were written down in the medieval manuscripts — and how the power of now shapes their improvisations and compositions hundreds of years later.

-Aino Peltomaa is a Finnish singer and musician, performing widely with medieval, renaissance, contemporary music and free improvisation.
+Aino Peltomaa is a Finnish singer and musician who performs a wide range of medieval, renaissance and contemporary music as well as free improvisation.
 Peltomaa collaborates actively with musicians and artists from different genres and performs regularly in Finland and abroad.
-Her innovative projects combine elements from early music, folk music and jazz, visual arts, dance and multimedia.

 Harmen Fraanje is a Dutch pianist, composer living in Amsterdam.